-The question that people will ask about Bitcoin Cash is how it is different to Bitcoin.
-There was a lot of controversy regarding the hard fork that took place in August 2017 to create Bitcoin Cash, with a lot of this debate ongoing.
-The main reason for the beginning of Bitcoin Cash was because a lot of people were not happy with the segregated witness feature that was placed into the original Bitcoin code in mid- 2017.
+Bitcoin Cash was created in August 2017 following a hard fork on Bitcoin.
+There was a lot of controversy regarding the fork.
+The main reason for the split was that a large part of the community was not happy about the segregated witness feature that was placed into the original Bitcoin code in mid- 2017.
 As a result, Bitcoin Cash (BCH) was developed and became the first Bitcoin network hard fork.
-This hard fork took place in August 2017 and since then, Bitcoin Cash has grown to be the 4th largest cryptocurrency in terms of market capitalisation.
+This hard fork took place in August 2017 and since then, Bitcoin Cash has grown to be the 5th largest cryptocurrency in terms of market capitalization.
 In May of 2017, Bitcoin transactions were taking four days to be processed in some cases.

 There were also significant fees associated with expediting these transactions.
 This of course went against the inherent principles that Bitcoin was built upon – namely being a payment method which was ultra-quick and very cheap when compared to the traditional payment systems.
 The average transaction fee went as high as the $28 mark, sometimes hitting highs of $55.
 The main issue with the Bitcoin network was and is the scalability.
 The blockchain block size for Bitcoin had originally been set at 1MB, which offered some benefits, but it also meant that as the network became more popular, there would be rising unconfirmed transactions and fees.

-Despite Bitcoin Cash mining being more volatile than its competitors when it first started out, it is still profitable to mine.
-Towards the end of 2017, there was a new algorithm introduced which allowed them to stabilise the volatility and difficulty of mining.
-This led to a further influx of miners and therefore led to a better hashrate.
+Since the hard fork in August, 2017, Bitcoin Cash has taken off big time, especially judging by the market cap.
+More and more businesses and major exchanges support the currency.
+While most wallet providers and crypto brokers were worried about the performance of Bitcoin Cash following the high tension during the fork process, Bitcoin Cash has managed to stabilize its position.
+Bitcoin Cash was listed on Coinbase at the start of 2018, which also gave a major value boost to the currency.
+Bitcoin Cash is also profitable to mine, although mining has become very volatile.
+Towards the end of 2017, there was a new algorithm introduced which allowed the mining community to stabilize the volatility and difficulty of mining.
+This led to a further influx of miners and therefore led to a better hash rate.
 There was also another hard fork on the 15th of May.
 This Bitcoin Cash hard fork saw the block size increase by a multiple of four, up to 32MB from 8MB.
 The aim was to solidify the position of Bitcoin Cash as being a superb option for peer-to-peer exchange.

 While Bitcoin was the original cryptocurrency, there are many people who were not happy with how it developed over time due to a number of key issues.
 They decided to focus their effort on Bitcoin cash or other digital currencies instead.

-The main criticism that Bitcoin Cash receives is that it has a higher level of centralisation than Bitcoin.
-While the greater block size was made with good intentions, there is more computing power required to do this, which means more expensive rigs for mining are needed.
+The main criticism that Bitcoin Cash receives is that it has a higher level of centralization than Bitcoin.
+While the greater block size was made with intentions to increase the memory, there is more computing power required to do this, which means more expensive rigs for mining are needed.
 Therefore, the mining pool who is working on encryption, storage and transactions on the network is lower.
 Therefore, there is a certain level of power that this minority has when compared to the massive pool of miners seen with Bitcoin.
 There have been a few other incidents of note which have shaken some of the confidence in Bitcoin Cash.
 It was in November 2017 that some believed that there was a potential pump and dump when the price suddenly spiked to the $2,500 mark before sharply falling down to the $1,000 mark, all in the period of 48 hours.